Get Answers To Common Auto Accident Questions In South Carolina

 After you’ve been hit by a drunk driver, it sets into motion a series of events that can change your life.
 It’s easy to get lost in the process and be unsure of what happens next or what you should do to protect yourself and your legal rights.
 Here’s a look at what happens immediately after a crash and the steps that you should take to ensure you’re protected.

-What Happens After a DUI Crash
+What Happens After a DUI Car Crash in South Carolina

 Immediately after a serious crash, your first priority is to health and safety.
 Make sure that you and your passengers are okay and contact 911 immediately to get authorities and any medical help needed on the scene as soon as possible.
 Avoid interacting with the other driver and let the police handle that situation, as there may be an arrest and criminal charges involved if alcohol or drug intoxication is the suspected cause of the wreck.